charlesjlee/charlesjlee-website/content/about.md

 This place is where I post projects I have worked and will work on, my musings on programming and life, my thoughts and feelings, and other universal truths.
 My schooling and trade are in operations research and application/database development, respectively.
 At the moment, I'm exploring deep learning and block chain.

 You can reach me at charleslee592<span style="display:none">foo</span>@gmail.com.
-I am currently available for remote, contract work.
 My resume is in the sidebar.